gnomikos/ASprofiler/README.md

  - Customer Cone (direct/indirect customers)
  - IXPs in which they have presence
  - Facilities in which they have presence
- - Geographic information (city/country level)
+ - Geographic information (city/country level) based on their exchanged traffic

 Here is the database list from which the tool retrieves all the appropriate data: